jagjot-singh/words/cutoff.md

 He aks me how I feel every time.
 It probably hurts less he figures.
 I nod, but  I say nothing.

 It did hurt less every day.
-Never more than the day that my father had told me about a circus, but then we'd had to stop off at the hospital do something, something I still do not understand.
-Do not want to understand.
+Never more than the day that my father had told me about a circus, but then we'd had to stop off at the hospital do something, something I still do not understand, do not want to understand.

-It would be a few more years before I'd ever hear the name of the procedure, after the wound had healed, was no longer fresh, after I had changed countries.
-Even after understanding it, the word 'circumcision' would forever fail to create a connection to my experience, the vivid memory, carried with me, undescribed.
+It will be a few years before I will ever hear the name of the procedure, too long after the wound had healed, after I've changed countries, for me to relate to it.

+And though I will come to an understanding of it, the word 'circumcision' will forever fail to relatable to me.

+My memory of the experience will remain vivid; and I will to carry it in a quiet solitude, undescribed.

+It will be more than a decade later, before I can put it into words.